Gallus Quigley

 He is a biologist, conservationist, trip leader and highly competitive lister.

-He has participated in hawk-watches in the Northeastern US and was involved in banding/radio telemetry work with endangered Florida Grasshopper Sparrows at Kissimmee Prairie Preserve State Park.
+He has many years of hawkwatching experience at Hawk Mountain PA and at Montclair NJ as both a volunteer and as a professional hawk counter and was involved in banding/radio telemetry work with endangered Florida Grasshopper Sparrows at Kissimmee Prairie Preserve State Park.

 As a biologist with Lake County Parks he wears many hats, working not only as a Biologist but as Park Ranger, Trails Planner, and Events Coordinator.